hausdorff/davidbalbert.github.com/_posts/2014-01-04-building-search-engines.md

 ### Lesson 1: The problem is not only hiring smart people, but hiring *enough* smart people.

-The Bing search relevance staff is probably ~20% the size of Google's.
+The Bing search relevance staff is probably ~20% the size of Google's (or something like that &mdash; I forget).
 And Google's engineers are amazing.
 It might be possible to make up for a small difference in size, but competing with a brilliant workforce that is *5 times as large as yours* is very hard.

 What's worse is that the problem is not even that we need to buy such a team.
 MS is rich enough that it could do that if it wanted to.
 The problem is *finding enough people* to build such a team.
 There are a limited number of search relevance engineers available, and many of them work for Google.